 The Tech Recruitment Certification Program is one of the many passion projects we have built from scratch to help ensure our workforce is engaged and in the know.

-Stay tuned for part two and three of this blog series to learn more about our customized badges and how the Tech Recruitment Certification has already provided value to our clients.
+Check out part two of this blog series to learn more about our customized badges and how the Tech Recruitment Certification has already provided value to our clients.

 As the Sr. Global Talent Acquisition Manager at WilsonHCG, Tallin focuses her time on internal recruitment programs and operations for clients.
 In her years of recruitment, she has developed a passion for technical recruitment, employment branding, candidate experience, and innovation.